 Automating manual tasks lowers human error, increases productivity, and enables firms to adjust to demand variations.
 Although RPA is currently well-established among major financial firms, we anticipate that it will spread more widely throughout the sector.
 For instance, account payable procedures could be automated to the extent of 60% by deploying robots that mimic human decision-making and fundamental paperwork tasks.

-Blockchain technology has taken the financial sector by storm and is responsible for reshaping the financial space.
+The world of finance is undergoing a revolutionary transformation with blockchain technology, a key player in the fintech trends in 2024.
 The growing acceptance of blockchain to help create a secure digital ledger is unavoidable.
 Today, it is the most significant financial innovation for digital transactions.
 Blockchain technology has a distributed management system.
 It cannot be controlled by a specific individual, government, company, or bank.
-However, there are still some security issues of this cutting-edge FinTech that need to be worked upon.
+However, there are still some security issues of this cutting-edge fintech that need to be worked upon.

-Cloud Computing and Big Data Analytics are the next big thing in FinTech.
+Cloud computing and big data analytics are the next big thing in fintech trends in 2024.
 These technologies help in reaching remote markets and audiences.
 It is a complete transformation.
-The financial services industry has to deal with tonnes of data.
+The financial services industry has to deal with tons of data.
 Implementation of cloud computing in finance has numerous benefits such as assessment of information, efficient storage, and data management.

 Financial institutions are going to keep relying on the cloud as they implement more agile capabilities and introduce new ventures that call for high market and customer responsiveness as well as flexible scalability.
 The demand for cloud-based elastic computing, which enables computer resources to be dynamically modified to meet shifts in demand, will increase as a result of the at-scale deployment of big data analytics.